ml-tooling/lazycluster/README.md

 > **Concept Definition:** *[RuntimeGroup](./docs/runtimes.md#runtimetask-class)*
 >
 > A `RuntimeGroup` is the representation of logically related `Runtimes` and provides convenient methods for managing those related `Runtimes`.
 Most methods are wrappers around their counterparts in the `Runtime` class.
-Typical usage examples are exposing a port (i.e. a service such as a DB) in the `RuntimeGroup`, transfer files, or execute  a `RuntimeTask` on the contained `Runtimes`.
+Typical usage examples are exposing a port (i.e. a service such as a DB) in the `RuntimeGroup`, transfer files, or execute  a `RuntimeTask` on the `Runtimes`.
 Additionally, all concrete [RuntimeCluster](./docs/cluster.runtime_cluster.md#runtimecluster-class) (e.g. the [HyperoptCluster](./docs/cluster.hyperopt_cluster.md#hyperoptcluster-class)) implementations rely on `RuntimeGroups` for example.

 > **Concept Definition:** *Manager*<a name="manager"></a>